These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • halfway between earth and sky,

-• to remind me that I didn’t give you a proper burial.
+• to remind me that I never gave you a proper burial.

-• I can dismiss the ghosts that descend to chastise me,
+• I can send the ghosts gently on their way when they come to chastise me,

-• I would even greet them with the humblest smile
+• I'd even greet them with a small, humble smile

-• just to tell the world once more that I haven’t forgotten you,
+• just to tell the world again that I haven’t forgotten you,

-• but this darkishness, this windiness, and the foreignness of this city
+• but this darkishness, this wind, the foreignness of this city

-• will forever remain in my mind — on these very broad avenues,
+• will forever stay with me — on these broad avenues,

-• where spirits hang out among giant banyan trees
+• where spirits longer amongst the giant banyan trees,

-• by walled-in courtyards, and jazz music from deep alleys.
+• by walled-in courtyards, and jazz drifting from deep alleys.

 • Written and Translated by Meifu Wang